 - Portable Charger

 - I don’t travel anywhere without one.
-If you are renting a car, this won’t be as necessary.
-You can charge in the car.
-However, if you are electing to do public transportation, you’ll need one most likely!
+If you are renting a car, this won’t be as necessary because you can charge in the car.
+However, if you are electing to do public transportation, you’ll need one!

 - Extra Batteries